adamko-dev/kafkatorio/README.md

     1. converts data to images
     2. hosts a web map

+## License

+While this project is under development, [no license](https://choosealicense.com/no-permission/) is provided.

 ## todo

 * add settings
     * is active - whether files are exported or not
     * delete files - clean up all files
-    * tick-rate - how often reports are generated (
+    * tick-rate - how often reports are generated
-        * requires on some sort of in-mod cache of map<entity-id, event>)
+        * requires on some sort of in-mod cache of map<entity-id, event>
         * also divide by game-speed? to keep ratio the same

 ### to investigate: